 - By hand or scoop, make 24 to 28 meatballs about the size of a golf ball.
 Stack them tightly in the baking dish so all sides are touching.

 - Roast for 20 minutes (internal temp should be 165°F).
 While roasting heat your favorite spaghetti sauce (or gravy).
-After the 20 minutes pour spaghetti sauce evenly over meatballs and roast another 15 minutes.
-Serve immediately over your favorite pasta or in a sub sandwich.
+OPTIONAL: Feel free to simmer cooked meatballs in your favorite spaghetti sauce (or gravy) or serve immediately with sauce spooned over your favorite pasta or in a sub sandwich.